and some helpful perspective…

 Problem: Medical professionals are paid to provide medical interventions…

 Suggestion: Again, don’t just rely on other people to tell you what to do (or NOT do).
 Take their advice with caution, think critically, and be your own advocate.
 Perform your own due diligence.
-And again, a good coach can help you with these things.
+A good coach encourages you to do these things.

 Problem: Are you operating from a place of fear or desperation?